kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-12-dns-mgt-resource-ignored.md

 ## Symptom

-If you have a non-Gardener cluster, the DNSProvider and/or DNSEntry CR you created are ignored by the controller.
+If you have a non-Gardener cluster, the DNSProvider and/or DNSEntry custom resource (CR) you created are ignored by the controller.

 ## Cause